DVegaPernix/DVegaPernix/readme.md

 I am a [software developer] with a passion.
 I enjoy working on challenging projects and learning new technologies.

-- 🔭 I’m currently working on [Current Project]
 - 🌱 I’m currently learning [Learning Topic]
-- 👯 I’m looking to collaborate on [Collaboration Project]
 - 💬 Ask me about [Topics of Expertise]
 - 📫 How to reach me: [Your Email]